A Career That Loves You Back

 3 Year Average VTNE Pass Rate for First-Time Test Takers

-The Bradford School Veterinary Technology Program is currently accredited by the Committee on Veterinary Technician Education and Activities (CVTEA) of the American Veterinary Medical Association (AVMA).
+Vet Tech Institute is also accredited by the Accrediting Commission of Career Schools and Colleges.
+The address, telephone number, and website of the Accrediting Commission of Career Schools and Colleges are 2101 Wilson Boulevard, Suite 302, Arlington, VA 22201, (703) 247-4212, www.accsc.org.
+The Vet Tech Institute Veterinary Technology Program is currently accredited by the Committee on Veterinary Technician Education and Activities (CVTEA) of the American Veterinary Medical Association (AVMA).
 The address and telephone number of the American Veterinary Medical Association are 1931 N. Meacham Road, Schaumburg, IL 60173, (847) 925-8070.
-Accreditation

-Bradford School maintains an on-site kennel housing dogs, cats, and rodents.
+Vet Tech Institute maintains an on-site kennel housing dogs, cats, and rodents.
 An important part of the education provided by the Veterinary Technology program is learning the duties and responsibilities of animal care and sanitation.
-Therefore, animal care duty is a vital part of that learning experience, and all veterinary technology students are assigned mandatory kennel duty.
-Animal care duties are performed before and after classes and on weekends.
-The number of weeks each student is assigned animal-care duty depends on the number of in-house veterinary technology students.
+Therefore, kennel duty is a vital part of that learning experience, and all veterinary technology students are assigned mandatory kennel duty.
+Kennel duties are performed before and after classes and on weekends.
+The number of weeks each student is assigned kennel duty depends on the number of in-house veterinary technology students.

 Credit Transfer from Another School

-Transcripts of work completed at other colleges may be submitted to the Director of Education for review.
-Transcripts should be submitted during the first term of a student's program.
+Transcripts of work completed at other accredited colleges may be submitted to the Director of Education for review.
+Transcripts should be submitted during the first term of a student’s program.
 Other documentation may also be required.
-Credits considered for transfer are evaluated by the Director of Education to determine if the course work is similar in nature, content, and level to that required at Bradford School.
-If the course work is comparable, transfer students may be given credit for courses completed at other approved colleges provided the grades received for the courses were "C" or better.
-Courses completed at other Bradford schools will be treated the same as courses taken at Bradford School.
-Because programs at Bradford School are specially tailored to career preparation, course credits from other postsecondary schools may not be transferable.
+Credits considered for transfer are evaluated by the Director of Education to determine if the course work is similar in nature, content, and level to that required at Vet Tech Institute.
+If the course work is comparable, transfer students may be given credit for courses completed at other accredited colleges provided the grades received for the courses were “C” or better.
+However, in the case where a program has been separately accredited by a specialized accreditor and that accreditor requires the credential-granting institution to certify student competency in specified skill areas, course work will not be evaluated and transfer credits will not be awarded for any courses that contain skill evaluations and certification.
+Courses completed at other Bradford schools will be treated the same as courses taken at Vet Tech Institute.
+Because programs at Vet Tech Institute are specially tailored to career preparation, course credits from other postsecondary schools may not be transferable.
 Credit is not granted for advanced placement or experiential learning.
+One exception is credit for military training that has been evaluated and recommended for credit by the American Council on Education (ACE).
+Vet Tech Institute may award credit based on these recommendations when the credit is for courses similar in nature, content, and level to that required at the college.
+Students seeking credit for military training should provide a transcript from the American Council on Education for evaluation.
+Credit will be treated as transfer credit and will count toward graduation.

 Credit Transfer to Another School

 The acceptance of credits is always at the discretion of the institution to which a student is attempting to transfer credits.
 There may be articulation agreements in place at the time the student enters that may not be in place when the student graduates or desires to attend a particular school.
-Because programs at Bradford School are designed specifically for career preparation, students must assume that credits for courses taken at Bradford School are not transferable to other institutions.
-Neither Bradford School nor any of its employees can represent that another institution will accept any courses for credit.
+Because programs at Vet Tech Institute are designed specifically for career preparation, students must assume that credits for courses taken at Vet Tech Institute are not transferable to other institutions.
+Neither Vet Tech Institute nor any of its employees can represent that another institution will accept any courses for credit.
 A student who is interested in attempting to transfer credits to another institution should contact the Director of Education.
-Bradford School will supply the necessary documentation that may aid the student in receiving credits for the completed course work provided the student does not owe the school money, is not delinquent or in default on a student loan, or does not owe a refund on any federal or state student financial aid program.
+Vet Tech Institute will supply the necessary documentation that may aid the student in receiving credits for the completed course work provided the student does not owe the school money, is not delinquent or in default on a student loan, or does not owe a refund on any federal or state student financial aid program.

-Graduation and placement rates are provided for students entering the program between January 2013 and December 2013.
-Of the 259 students available for graduation during that time, 71% of students completed their degree.
-The placement rate for these graduates as reported to ACCSC was 94%.
+Graduation and placement rates are provided for students entering the program between January 2014 and December 2014.
+Of the 251 students available for graduation during that time, 76% of students completed their degree.
+The placement rate for these graduates as reported to ACCSC is 91%.
 More graduates may have been placed subsequently.

 Our Admissions department is waiting to help you.
 We will make it easy!